groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/barcode/pdf.en.md

   code_samples_ext:
     # code sample ext loop
-    - title: "How to customize a barcode signature"
+    - title: "How to create a barcode signature"
       content: |
         This example demonstrates how to place a customized barcode on PDF document pages.
       code: